Nameservice

 Enhanced Advanced

-The Connect Nameservice enables current user execution for Connect installations using OAuth2, SAML, or LDAP authentication providers.
-It acts as a bridge between your existing Connect users and the Linux user by acting as a Name Service Switch (NSS) module.
-This module allows Linux to retrieve user and group information from Connect instead of relying on the traditional /etc/passwd and /etc/group files.
-By default, Connect will automatically create a unique Linux user for each Connect user upon login.
-Optionally, you can associate existing Linux users with Connect users through your authentication provider mappings.
+The Connect Nameservice enables current user execution for Connect installations using OAuth2, SAML, or LDAP authentication providers by acting as a Name Service Switch (NSS) module.
+This module allows Linux to retrieve user and group information from Connect instead of relying on the /etc/passwd and /etc/group files.
+By default, when the Applications.RunAsCurrentUser setting is enabled, Connect will automatically create a unique Unix account for each Connect user upon login.
+Optionally, you can associate existing Unix accounts with Connect users through your authentication provider mappings.

 Requirements